Digital movie camera: Prosumer and consumer cameras

 Independent movie-makers have also pressed low-cost consumer and hybrid prosumer cameras into service for digital cinematography.
 Though image quality is typically much lower than what can be produced with professional digital cinematography cameras, the technology has steadily improved, most significantly in the last several years with the arrival of high-definition cameras in this market.
 These inexpensive cameras are limited by their relatively high compression ratios, their small sensors, and the quality of their optics.
 Many also have integrated lenses which cannot be changed.

+The Nikon D90 was the first DSLR with video recording capabilities; it could record 720p high-definition video with monaural sound.
+Soon after the D90's introduction, many new DSLRs from Nikon and other manufacturers began including video recording as a standard feature.

 Resolution

 Standard definition

 MiniDV was the predominant standard definition consumer video acquisition format in the early 2000s.
 Steven Soderbergh used the Canon XL-1s MiniDV camera while shooting Full Frontal.
 The Danny Boyle directed British horror film, 28 Days Later was also shot on MiniDV using the Canon XL-1, albeit with traditional Panavision 35mm film lenses.
 One of the first MiniDV cameras used on a feature film was the Sony VX-1000, which was used to shoot Spike Lee's Bamboozled.

 In 2002, Panasonic released the AG-DVX100, which was the first affordable camcorder to support progressive scan at 24 frames per second on its 60Hz version, duplicating the motion characteristics of film and allowing for easier transfers to film.